Skip to main content

 Step 2: Create an Evaluation Flow

 Everyone's AI/Model evaluation needs are different.
-We have provided some common examples you can build on.
+We have provided some common examples that you can build on.

 Save the following script as function_eval.ts in your .okareo/flows folder created by the okareo init command.